UK parliamentary committee to conclude Boris Johnson ‘partygate’ inquiry

 The committee is expected to finalize its highly-anticipated report Monday.
 British media report that the findings could be published in the coming days.

-Johnson, 58, said the Privileges Committee told him he will be sanctioned for misleading Parliament over “partygate,” a series of boozy parties and gatherings in his office that broke strict pandemic restrictions that his government had imposed on the country.
+Ahead of the findings being made public, Johnson, 58, said the Privileges Committee told him he will be sanctioned for misleading Parliament over “partygate,” a series of boozy parties and gatherings in his office that broke strict pandemic restrictions that his government had imposed on the country.

-He accused the committee, which has members from both government and opposition parties, of bias and called it a “kangaroo court.”
+He accused the seven-member committee, which has members from both the governing Conservatives and opposition parties, of bias and called it a “kangaroo court.”
 In response, the committee said that Johnson “impugned the integrity” of Parliament with his attack.

 While Johnson has quit Parliament and will no longer be affected by any decision to suspend him, the committee could choose to apply other sanctions like barring him from entering Parliament’s grounds.

-Revelations that Johnson and his staff held office parties, birthday celebrations and “wine time Fridays” in 2020 and 2021, at a time when millions were told not to see loved ones or even attend family funerals, angered many Britons and contributed to his downfall.
-Johnson resigned as prime minister last summer.
+Revelations that Johnson and his staff held office parties, birthday celebrations and “wine time Fridays” in 2020 and 2021, at a time when millions were prohibited from seeing loved ones or even attending family funerals, angered many Britons and added to a string of ethics scandals that spelled his downfall.
+Johnson resigned as prime minister last summer after a mass exodus of government officials in protest of his leadership.

 Police fined him and other senior officials for violating lockdown rules, but Johnson has insisted to lawmakers that he didn’t deliberately mislead Parliament over the gatherings.